Today, you will learn how to manage overwhelming emotions in the moment in a healthy way.

 In other words, by dwelling on your negative thoughts, you’re creating a lot of unnecessary pain in your life.

-How to Use Your Negative Emotions As A Guide?
+How to Use Your Difficult Emotions As A Guide?

 You might blame yourself for experiencing negative emotions and view yourself as mentally weak, but your emotions aren’t bad.